tomekmadaj/taskPragmaGO/README.md

-To run program exec in CLI: "php index.php" in program main folder (taskPragmaGO).
+To run program exec in CLI: "php index.php" in program folder.
 After executing, output file with updated tree will show in "data" folder.

 Requirements: